plausible/website/_posts/2024-06-11-what-are-custom-dimensions-in-web-analytics-and-how-to-use-them.md

 ---
 layout: post
-title: What are custom dimensions in web analytics and how to use them?
+title: What are custom dimensions in web analytics and how to use them
 description: Custom dimensions bridge the gap between the data that a website performance report offers and what you would like to specifically know about your website.